intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 To-Contact:
 : One or more electronic mail addresses from the receiving body to which this statement should be sent.
-Similar as the "From-Contact" this includes addresses associated with the "To" information, contacts that are required for liaison management, as well as any additional experts.
+Similar as the "From-Contact" this includes all addresses associated with the "To" information, addional contacts that are required for liaison management, as well as any additional experts.

-In addition an explicit "Send Reply To" address may be provided that is used for processing the liaison statement.
-This address is usually not a personal address but rather a generic address associated to a role.
-If such a "Send Reply To" address is provided the expectation is that a statement send in reply will only be send to this address from the respective organisation and will then be distributed accordingly internally in the receiving organisation by that person.
+To-Liaison-Contact ("Send to"):

-For liaison statements sent by the IETF, this address should be the alias of the liaison manager, if applicable, or an address maintained by the IAB for liaison management such as liaison-coordination@iab.org.
-Having these more central contact points to send liaison statements to, helps to ensure that all statements get recorded correctly and are addressed to the appropriate groups.
-Note that when the liaison statement gets recorded, still all addresses in the "From-Contact" should be notified to acknowledge the recording.
+: If this address is present, the liaison statement is only sent to this address and not to the addresses in the "To-Contact".
+If a liaison statement is a reply, this "Send to" address is the "Send Reply To" address provided by the other organisation in the original statement.

-For statements send from other organisations there is usually also such an generic address or the person from the sending organisation who sent out the email to someone within the IETF may be listed here.
-If that person is, however, already listed in the "From Contacts" part, this information can also be omitted for incoming statements.
+   This supports processes where an organisation has a central contact point to receive statements and then distributes the statement using their own process to the approrpiate groups and persons.

 #### Purpose: